jzwood/portcullis/Docs.md

 ```

 Guards expect 1 or more cases of a predicate followed by an expression.
 A predicate, in this context, is an expression that resolves to an `Atom`.
 The first atom that is not `False` is the path that is picked.
 If all case predicates resolve to `False` then default case is used (ie the `??` case).

-### Function Declaration
-All functions are composed of a signature and a function declaration which includes parameters and a body expression.

-## Syntax
-- unary operators
-- binary operators
-- ternary operators